Redone0001/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Ship Replacement Program

-Paying 15M ISK to the TDF SRP corporation (a link is provided in the fleet MOTD) covers your ship until the next server downtime.
+Paying 30M ISK to the Beancursion SRP corporation (a link is provided in the fleet MOTD) covers your ship until the next server downtime.
 Simply right click the corporation and "Give Money."
 The cover is for FC and logi error.
 You are not covered for your own mistakes.
 Be sure to broadcast on time and make sure you are in the right place in the right site.
-The payout covers everything destroyed should you die (up to 7 Billion ISK).
+The payout covers everything destroyed should you die, make sure to have a correct fit.
 The fleet will pick up anything in your wreck and contract it to you.
 SRP is completely optional but strongly recommended.

-Pilots now have the option to pay 100mil ISK to SRP to cover yourself for an entire focus, pay it at the start of the focus if you are likely to forget to pay it each time you fly.
-Again this is optional.

 ![](paysrp.png)